dubhalley/ModularSynth_DIY/README.md

 3 - Electronic and Pcb

 Schématics (Modular+ and others)

 Pcb ready to buy (Modular+ and others)

 Pcb ready to etch (GERBER) (Modular+ and others)

 4 - Front panel

-The tools you need : Inkscape, LaserCutter or PCB sypplyer Wood
+The tools you need : Inkscape, LaserCutter or PCB supplyer

-PMMA
-Pcb front panel
+Material you need : Wood, PMMA, Pcb front panel

 5 - Knob